cg-tuwien/Auto-Vk-Toolkit/docs/meshlets.md

 # Meshlets

-When using mesh shaders, the mesh is segmented into smaller segments called meshlets.
-These meshlets contain multiple triangles that should ideally be directly attached to one another to leverage the better vertex reuse capabilities of the mesh shader pipeline.
+When using _graphics mesh pipelines_ with _task_ and _mesh shaders_, a typical use case is to segmented meshes into smaller segments called meshlets, and process these.
+These meshlets contain multiple triangles that should ideally be structured in a meaningful way in memory in order to enable efficient processing, like for example good memory and cache coherency.
+Meshlets of triangle meshes typically consist of relatively small packages of vertices and triangles of the original mesh geometry.

-More information on how the meshlet pipeline works can be found on [Nvidias developer blog.](https://developer.nvidia.com/blog/introduction-turing-mesh-shaders/)
+More information on how the meshlet pipeline works can be found on Nvidia's developer blog: [Christoph Kubisch - Introduction to Turing Mesh Shaders](https://developer.nvidia.com/blog/introduction-turing-mesh-shaders/).

 ## Meshlets in Gears-Vk